synw/django-mqueue/README.md

 ## Install

-Clone, add `mqueue` to installed_apps and run migrations.
+`pip install django-mqueue`, then add `mqueue` to installed_apps and run migrations.

 ## Usage